redpanda-ai/yodlee_s3_directory_layout/S3/yodleeprivate/panels/README.md

 panels
 =============
 **panels** hosts our data panel processing infrastructure.
-Different working areas, or modules, each have their own sub-directory for a different type of work.
+Different working areas, or *modules*, each have their own sub-directory for a different type of work.
 There are currently five different working areas, or modules:
 <pre>
 S3://